The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 - $1,700,000 Settlement – Recovered for a nursing home resident who suffered a subdural hematoma and hip fracture after inadequate fall prevention measures.

-- $1,500,000 Settlement – Secured for the family of a dementia patient who ingested poison after gaining access to chemicals in an unlocked storage closet.
+- $1,500,000 Settlement – Secured for the family members of a dementia patient who ingested poison after gaining access to chemicals in an unlocked storage closet.

-These cases demonstrate the impact of abuse in nursing homes and the importance of an experienced nursing home abuse lawyer holding negligent facilities accountable.
+These cases demonstrate the impact of abuse in nursing homes and the importance of an experienced nursing home abuse lawyer holding negligent nursing home facilities accountable.
 If you suspect nursing home abuse and neglect, act quickly to get the legal support you deserve.

 What Is a Nursing Home Abuse Lawyer?